Amplicode/amplicode-frontend/CONTRIBUTING.md

 5. Restart Studio.

 Now you can create screens using Studio interface (`Ctrl + Shift + A` -> type "Frontend Component").

+### Generated TypeScript Types <a name="generated-types"></a>

+We are using [@graphql-codegen/gql-tag-operations-preset](https://www.graphql-code-generator.com/docs/presets/gql-tag-operations) to generate TypeScript types based on GraphQL operations and schema.
+Generated types are located in `src/gql` and we install them as a local package in order for them to be available in any place of the application by the same path.
+Read above link for more details.

+**There is a caveat!** Generated TypeScript types are using `@graphql-typed-document-node/core` package.
+It is a transitive dependency of `@apollo/client`.
+When using npm 7 it is installed on top level and is therefore usable by `src/gql`.
+When using npm 8 it is installed in `node_modules` inside `@apollo/client` folder and is therefore inaccessible.
+As a workaround, we are adding it as a dev dependency to `src/gql`.
+When updating `@apollo/client` to a version that uses new major version of `@graphql-typed-document-node/core` we should manually update mentioned dev dependency in the template.